yewstack/yew/examples/file_upload/README.md

 ## Concepts

-Demonstrates the use of `ReaderService`.
+Demonstrates reading from files in Yew with the help of `gloo::file`.

 ## Improvements